jeffbass/imagenode/docs/imagenode-uses.rst

   along with a series of images that show when the status changed (from flowing to not flowing or vice-versa).
 To minimize network load, images are only sent when there has been a status change.
-The program logic to select which images to send is running in a thread on the Raspberry Pi.
+The program logic to select which images to send is running in the main thread on the Raspberry Pi.

 Here's what **imagehub** does on the Mac: